igrzi/AWS-Study/notes/aws_termination-protection.md

 This protection starts **disabled**, but can be turned on when creating/editing an instance.

 This preventes accidental termination of an instance.

+## Example:

+Suppose you have an important production instance.
+Enabling Termination Protection ensures that the instance cannot be terminated accidentally, providing additional safeguards for your critical resources.